Homestead Tax Exemption and Your Home

 Filing for Homestead Exemption will offer you a reduction in the assessed value.
 This will allow you to save money on your taxes.
 In addition, having the homestead exemption will offer financial protection.
 The most important reason and benefit is the protection against large increases due to changes in market appreciation.
 The Save Our Homes Amendment to the Florida Constitution, the assessed value of your homestead property cannot increase more than 3% per year or the percent change in the Consumer Price Index whichever is less.

 With the Homestead Exemption, you will receive $25,000 off of the Assessed Value.
-If your home is worth more than $75,000, you will recive and additional $25,000 off of the Assessed Value.
+If your home is worth more than $75,000, you will receive an additional $25,000 off of the Assessed Value.

 Portability of Tax Savings?

-One of the changes was the ability, in many cases, to take your tax savings with you.
-They can be transferred to your new Florida home.
+Portability allows homeowners that have property tax savings to be able to move in Florida without losing the tax savings.
+Many homeowners do not realize that portability is possilbe anywhere in Florida.
 You can transfer up to $500,000 of your property's 3% assessment cap to your new property anywhere in Florida.
 There are some requirements to benefit from portability.

 If you are downsizing, you will be able to take a portion of your cap depending on the percentage difference between the 2 homes.

-You have two tax roll years (not 2 calendar years) to move your savings.
+You have three tax roll years (not 3 calendar years) to move your savings.